YTLitePlus/YTLitePlus/README.md

 1. **YTLite**:

 - Hide Cast button is not working.
-(Workaround: Hide cast button in CercubePlus settings)
+(Workaround: Hide cast button in YTLitePlus settings)

-- The Updated Dark Mode in the YouTube App is not Present or Working in YTLite v5.3.13 & older versions

 2. **LowContrastMode**: this tweak doesn't work everywhere with every ui element on the YouTube App.